twitter/the-algorithm/timelineranker/client/builder/README.md

-# TimelineRanker client
+# TimelonlinelonRankelonr clielonnt

-Library for creating a client to talk to TLR.
-It contains a ClientBuilder implementation with some preferred settings for clients.
+Library for crelonating a clielonnt to talk to TLR.
+It contains a ClielonntBuildelonr implelonmelonntation with somelon prelonfelonrrelond selonttings for clielonnts.